10 March - 13 April 2021

 Merits of the applicant (1–7)

 - How significant is the applicant’s scientific productivity, impact and other merits in a national and international perspective, in relation to the research area?
-Here the emphasis should be on the recent (the last 8 years) scientific achievements.
+Here the emphasis should be on recent (the last 8 years) scientific achievements.

 - What is the applicant’s scientific competence within the research area of the application?